Arts + Sciences (Yonsei University)

 Program Blogs

-Campus Dorm: Most students stay in a dorm on campus.
-With separate floors for men and women, rooms house two students and have private baths.
-There are lounges, a seminar room, and study rooms as well as a fitness center, shared kitchen, and laundry facilities.
-A convenience store, food court, and other services are on the premises.
+On campus accommodations include lounges, a seminar room, and study rooms as well as a fitness center, shared kitchen, and laundry facilities.
+A convenience store, food court, and other services are located on the premises.
 Internet access is provided.
+Off campus accommodations are similarly equipped.

 Meals are not included in the program fee and are students’ responsibility.
 Students can eat at the dorm food court, campus cafeterias, snack bars, and restaurants throughout Seoul.
-Students can also use the dorm kitchen or, at the serviced residence, the en suite kitchenette to prepare meals.
+Students can also use the dorm kitchen to prepare meals.

 Academics